vikram0230/Rentiq/README.md

-# Rental-Management-System
+# Rentiq
-Helps the owner manage rentals with ease
+This application helps the rental owner to manage all his rentals.